butlergroup/Medusa/readme.md

 </p>

-### Automatic Video Library Manager for TV Shows.
+## Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.

+### Modifications in this fork:

+ - Custom Python 3.12.12 is built using the install.sh script
+ - Python 3.12.12 then creates a venv for Medusa to run in that includes updated modules
+ - Minor customizations to the Python code and systemd service have been made to allow Medusa to run in an Ubuntu environment
+ - Other environments are untested (we welcome contributors!)

+### Contributing

+We welcome contributions from the community!
+A simple guide to get started:

+1. Fork the repository to your Github account (a.k.a create a branch).
+2. Clone your forked repo/branch to your favorite IDE (VS Code is our editor of choice) and make changes (or use the command-line: git checkout -b feature/your-feature).
+3. **Thoroughly test and debug your changes**, then commit and push them to your forked repo/branch.
+4. Open a pull request to have your changes reviewed and reintegrated into the main branch.

+Contributors are strongly encouraged to read our [CONTRIBUTING.md](https://github.com/butlergroup/Medusa/blob/main/CONTRIBUTING.md) file before opening a pull request.

 #### Exclusive features
  - Supports TVMaze and TMDB indexers